TakyiuLo/youtube-client/README.md

 # Process
 The user can now do crud for their channel id.
 It is a simple CRUD app built with React.
-Unfortunately, due to short amount time, I wasn't able to build the part (OAuth2) where the user can manipulate their Youtube account.
+Unfortunately, due to a short amount of time, I wasn't able to build the part (OAuth2) where the user can manipulate their Youtube account.
 However, that will be built on Version 2.
 It takes a long time to study OAuth and to get each tiny problem-solving.